 As leading Indian environmental scientist Vandana Shiva explains in her book:

 “Ecologically, the cow has been central to Indian civilization…By using crop wastes and uncultivated land, indigenous cattle do not compete with humans for food; rather, they provide organic fertilizer for fields and thus enhance food productivity…Indian cattle provide more food than they consume, in contrast to those of the US cattle industry, in which cattle consume six times more food than they provide.”

-There is nothing really new in this documentary from a conspiracy standpoint.
-Whenever something sensationalist and over the top comes along it is usually unsubstantiated.
+There is nothing surprisingly new in this documentary from a conspiracy standpoint.
+Whenever something sensationalist and over the top comes along, it is usually unsubstantiated.
 As is the case with a lot of facts and figures with Cowspiracy.
-The problem is that to really analyze what is going on, to see the parameters upon which the figures are based on, takes time, effort, intelligence and attention.
+The problem is that to precisely analyze what is going on, to see the parameters upon which the figures are based on, takes time, effort, intelligence, and attention.
 Most people like the facts presented to them on a screen, take it as gospel and vow to never eat meat again.
 It might be worthwhile considering what would the world eat instead of meat, and how would this affect the environment?
 Because beef happens to be one of the more nutritionally dense and calorie laden foods.
 We would doubtless need more farmland to plant acres of crops in the absence of Beef.
 And this would have effects which are yet unknown.